airdcpp-web/airdcpp-webclient/.github/ISSUE_TEMPLATE.md

 Copy from *Settings* -> *About*

 UI related issues should also include the browser version.
+Please ensure that you are using the latest application and UI versions that are available.

 ### Operating system: